 Mandarin Chinese reading resources: Non-free online resources

-- The Chairman’s Bao – Comprehensive news-based graded reader for students of Chinese (all levels)
+- The Chairman’s Bao – Comprehensive news-based graded reader for students of Chinese, lots of new articles added weekly (all levels)

-- Du Chinese – Popular Mandarin reading app (all levels)
+- Du Chinese – Popular Mandarin reading app, intuitive and practical interface, includes English translations (all levels)

 - Decipher Chinese – Reading app with engaging articles written for learners (all levels)